AramZS/notebook/README.md

 ### YAML

 - `define:` Show the Wikipedia definition
 - `public:` This note is intended to be published.
-No note will be published without it being true
+	- Notes marked `false` or with no value will never have any part published.
+	- Notes marked `true` will have their whole body published along with metadata.
+	- Notes marked `partial-public` will have any `:::{public} content :::` content blocks published and no metadata other than title.
+	- Notes marked `partial-private` will have all content except for `:::{private} content :::` content blocks published and all metadata.
 - `mainlink:` This note is referring to a URL as its primary subject.
-- `go:` This link are part of how we define this page
+- `go:` This link defines the page, it is intended to be a forwarding link.
 - `isBasedOn:` This page is a direct other page and should be considered a replica or summary of that page.
 - `date:` intended publishing time.
 - `aliases:` YAML list of other ways to refer to this page besides filename.